ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 > **Tools**
 >
 > To keep the external dependencies low, we will code the mapping manually.
-> In a real life project I'd recommend the use of a library like
+> In a real life project I would recommend the use of a library like
 > [AutoMapper](http://automapper.org/).
 > AutoMapper is a great tool that allows copying one object into another (and much more).